prope-2020-gh-classroom/practica-final-por-equipos-verano-2020-itam-esesancr/Readme_project.md

 1. Null Hypothesis to be challenged: at least 50% of the Mexican doctors that are offered a technological platform that supports their service would be willing to use it regularly or very regularly.
 2. Is there a correlation between a doctor's age and both his/her perception about the attractiveness of telemedicine in the future and his/her willingness to adopt a technological tool to enable services such as telemedicine?
 3. What are the attributes that doctors value the most in a technological platform that enhances their services?
+4. Is there a correlation between the willingness to use the platform and a payment they are willing to make?